Glotzt Nicht So Romantisch!—Funny Games vs Funny Games

 There are few mainstream cinematic experiences more disturbing than Michael Haneke’s 1997 anti-thriller Funny Games.
 But if you want to give yourself a really shitty evening in, you could watch it back to back with its 2007 English-language remake Funny Games US.
-The twist is that Haneke remade the film himself, shot for shot, using the same mise en scène and a direct translation of the script.
-Each version is brilliant in its own right; viewed together as a Brechtian double bill they take meta-headfuckery to a new extreme.
+The twist is that Haneke remade the film himself, shot-for-shot, using the same mise-en-scène and a direct translation of the script.
+Each version is brilliant in its own right; viewed together as a Brechtian double bill they take depressing meta-headfuckery to a new extreme.

-These are not films you watch for entertainment, unless you are a fucking maniac, but I was inspired to sit through them again after reading Haneke par Haneke, an excellent and exhaustive interview of the filmmaker by Philippe Rouyer and Michel Cieutat.
+These are not films you watch for entertainment, unless you are a fucking maniac, but I was inspired to sit through them again after reading the book Haneke par Haneke, an excellent and exhaustive interview of the filmmaker by French cinephiles Philippe Rouyer and Michel Cieutat.
 They devote an entire chapter to a comparison of the Funny Gameses in enjoyably precise detail:

 Rouyer/Cieutat: In the Austrian version, the plastic sheet over the family’s boat is blue, but in the US version it is white.
 Does this signify something?